jEdit-editor/jEdit/README.SRC.txt

   The only thing that needs to be installed for this final step is Apache Ant.

- - dist-mac-finish         finish building the macOS disk image (DMG-file) on macOS builds the macOS internet-enabled disk image (DMG-file) in the dist-folder, configured in build.properties if building on a box running macOS.
+ - dist-mac-finish         finish building the macOS disk image (DMG-file) on macOS builds the macOS disk image (DMG-file) in the dist-folder, configured in build.properties if building on a box running macOS.
   This target is normally only run directly, if someone just has to do the final step that was prepared by "dist-mac" or "dist".